BProg/Rusty-Creator/readme.md

 RustyCreator contains exactly the same features as QtCreator opensource, plus the following enhancements:

-* CI integration using Appveyor, that generates a Windows installer on hg push.

 * Syntax highlight based on the Kate format:
     * Rust (`*.rs`): it's a cheap way to provide syntax highlight for now